Ata Pata Laapata

-Ata Pata Laapata is a 2012 Indian Hindi-language musical satire film directed by Rajpal Yadav and produced by his wife Radha Yadav, who makes his directorial debut with the film and also plays the protagonist who enlists the help of law when his house goes missing from the constructed site, and finds himself suspected instead.
+Ata Pata Laapata is a 2012 Indian Hindi-language musical satire film directed by Rajpal Yadav and produced by his wife Radha Yadav.
+Rajpal makes his directorial debut with the film and also plays the protagonist who enlists the help of law when his house goes missing from the constructed site, and finds himself suspected instead.
 Other than Yadav, the film stars the ensemble cast of Asrani, Om Puri, Ashutosh Rana, Manoj Joshi, Govind Namdev, Dara Singh, Vikram Gokhale, Vijay Raaz and Satyadev Dubey.
-The film was produced by Yadav's wife Radha Yadav.
 Released on 2 November 2012, the film was a commercial failure and panned for its script.

 Plot

 Manav Chaturvedi (Rajpal Yadav) files a police complaint of robbery where the entire house has gone missing.
 Chaturvedi is suspected of abolishing his own house in order to claim the insurance money.
 The case comes to the media's attention and soon becomes a topic of everyone's interest.
 Due to media pressure, authorities are forced to acknowledge the robbery.
 The film focuses on the loopholes of governance, bureaucracy, and the attitude of people in power.